A change initiative is an investment in a business to increase efficiency, profitability, and reduce costs.

 Leadership in change initiatives

-As Peter Drucker, the man who helped shape the operational foundation of modern business, put it, “The greatest danger in times of turbulence is not the turbulence – it is to act with yesterday’s logic.”
-Being a change leader requires a shift from old traditional leadership styles to an inclusive and collaboration lead-by-example style.
+In the words of Peter Drucker, a pivotal figure in shaping modern business operations, “The greatest danger in times of turbulence is not the turbulence itself – it is to act with yesterday’s logic.”
+To be an effective change leader demands a transition from outdated traditional leadership methods to an all-encompassing and collaborative lead-by-example approach.

-Higgs and Rowland, authors of ‘The Quest for Change Competence,’ describe a new model of leadership, coined change leadership.
-Change leadership is the ability to influence and motivate others through personal advocacy, a shared vision, increased communication, and facilitation of resources to build a solid foundation for change.
+Authors Higgs and Rowland, in their work ‘The Quest for Change Competence,’ introduce a novel leadership model known as change leadership.
+This approach involves the capacity to inspire and encourage others through personal advocacy, a shared vision, heightened communication, and the facilitation of resources to construct a sturdy groundwork for change.

 Effective change leadership occurs when the leader does all the following:

-- Provides a clear vision that details the reason for change
+1. Provides a clear vision that details the reason for the change

 So, let’s break this down…